balotvanshika1408-cell/A-Hybrid-Quantum-Classical-Approach-to-Binary-Classification-Using-Variational-Quantum-Circuits-/README.md

 1. Accuracy
 2. AUC-ROC
 5. Hybrid Quantum–Classical Model

-5.1 Quantum Data Encoding
+### 5.1 Quantum Data Encoding
 Classical features were encoded into quantum states using parameterized rotation gates (RY).
 Each feature was mapped to the rotation angle of a corresponding qubit.
 To ensure stable encoding, all features were scaled to the range [0,1] before being mapped to rotation angles.

-5.2 Variational Quantum Circuit (VQC)
+### 5.2 Variational Quantum Circuit (VQC)
 A Variational Quantum Circuit was constructed using:
 1. Layered RY rotations
 2. Entanglement via CNOT gates
 3. Data re-uploading across multiple layers
 The trainable parameters of the VQC are denoted by θ and are optimized during training using a classical optimizer.

-5.3 Quantum Feature Extraction
+### 5.3 Quantum Feature Extraction
 Once the quantum circuit is constructed and parameterized, it is executed using a quantum simulator.
 Measurements are not taken directly; instead, expectation values of Pauli-Z operators are computed for each qubit.
 These expectation values produce a real-valued feature vector for each data sample.
 This vector represents quantum-generated features, which capture complex interactions between the original input features

-5.4 Classical Co-Processor
+### 5.4 Classical Co-Processor
 The quantum-generated features are then passed to a classical neural network, which acts as a co processor.
 In this project, a Multi-Layer Perceptron (MLP) classifier was used.
 The classical model:
 1. Receives quantum features as input
 2. Learns decision boundaries using standard backpropagation
 3. Outputs final class predictions and probabilities

-6. Training and Optimization
+### 6. Training and Optimization

-6.1 Hybrid Training Loop
+### 6.1 Hybrid Training Loop
 The model was trained using a hybrid optimization pipeline:
 1. Quantum parameters (θ) were optimized using the COBYLA gradient-free optimizer
 2. Binary cross-entropy (log_loss) was used as the loss function
-3. Classical neural network training occurred inside the optimization loop 6.2 Reproducibility
+3. Classical neural network training occurred inside the optimization loop

+### 6.2 Reproducibility
 Random seeds were fixed for:
 1. NumPy
 2. Python random
 3. Scikit-learn models
 This ensured consistent train–test splits and reproducible results.

-7. Comparative Analysis
+### 7. Comparative Analysis
 To evaluate the effectiveness of the proposed hybrid quantum–classical model, its performance was compared against multiple classical machine learning baselines trained on the same pre-processed dataset.
 The comparison was conducted using consistent train–test splits, identical feature sets, and standard evaluation metrics.

-7.1 Models Compared
+### 7.1 Models Compared
 The following models were evaluated:
 1. Logistic Regression (LR)
 2. Random Forest (RF)
 3. Classical Neural Network (MLP)
 4. Quantum–Classical Hybrid Model

-7.2 Evaluation Metrics
+### 7.2 Evaluation Metrics
 Model performance was assessed using:
 1. Accuracy: Measures the overall correctness of predictions.
 2. AUC–ROC: Measures the model’s ability to distinguish between classes across different decision thresholds.
 AUC–ROC is particularly important in fraud detection scenarios due to potential class imbalance.

-7.3 Quantitative Comparison
+### 7.3 Quantitative Comparison
-Model
+Model                               Accuracy      AUC-ROC
-1. Logistic Regression
+1. Logistic Regression               0.937         0.952
-2. Random Forest
+2. Random Forest                     0.974         0.992
-3. Classical Neural Network
+3. Classical Neural Network          0.965         0.941
-4. Quantum–Classical Hybrid
+4. Quantum–Classical Hybrid          0.961         0.979
-Accuracy
-0.937
-0.974
-0.965
-0.961
-AUC-ROC
-0.952
-0.992
-0.941
-0.979

  The hybrid quantum–classical model demonstrated competitive and, in some runs, superior AUC–ROC values compared to classical baselines.
 While accuracy values were similar across models, improvements in AUC suggest better class separability in the hybrid approach.
 7.4 ROC Curve Interpretation